Design history · Contemporary ornamental typography

 Influence & legacy

 Bantjes is the most visible member of a contemporary lettering generation that includes Jessica Hische, Luke Lucas, Martina Flor, Alex Trochut and Jonathan Barnbrook.
-That the profession takes custom ornamental lettering seriously as an identity and editorial category today is in significant part because Bantjes’s 2007 Saks work made mainstream identity clients pay for it.
+That the profession takes custom ornamental lettering seriously as an identity and editorial category today owes much to Bantjes’s 2007 Saks work making mainstream identity clients pay for it.

 Her advocacy for ornament as a thinking tool — in I Wonder, in her TED talk, in her lectures — has reshaped how contemporary graphic-design education treats the modernist rejection of decoration.
 Many undergraduate typography courses now assign I Wonder alongside Adolf Loos’s Ornament and Crime as the dialectical pair.

-Her “graphic artist, not graphic designer” self-description is probably the most-cited contemporary case for the viability of solo authorial practice outside the studio-and-client structure.
+Her “graphic artist, not graphic designer” self-description is a clear contemporary case for solo authorial practice outside the studio-and-client structure.
 Bantjes has worked without staff, without an agent and without an art school for over two decades.
 The example has mattered.

 Learn at TGDS